swingerman/ha-dual-smart-thermostat/README.md

 Some AC systems have independent fan controls to cycle the house air for filtering or humidity control; without using the heating or cooling elements.
 Central AC systems require the thermostat to turn on both the AC wire ("Y" wire) and the air-handler/fan wire ("G" wire) in order to activate the AC

-This feature let's you do just that.
+This feature lets you do just that.

 In order to use this feature you need to set the [`heater`](#heater) entity, the [`ac_mode`](#ac_mode), the [`fan)`](#fan) entity and the [`fan_on_with_ac`](#fan_on_with_ac) to `true`.